 Additionally, beeswax is very chewy, like old-fashioned wax candy.
 This isn’t for everybody, especially for those not used to the texture, but for honeycomb fans, the waxy texture is one of the draws.

 So, what’s the difference between raw honey and regular honey, and how does that affect the honeycomb?
 Let’s discuss each and cover their similarities and differences.

-“Regular” honey is pasteurized by being heated to 160 degrees and then rapidly cooled.
+“Regular” honey is pasteurized by being heated to 160 degrees Fahrenheit and then rapidly cooled.
 This is to maintain a uniform texture and color, and to prevent fermentation and hardening (also called granulation or crystallization), ultimately improving the honey’s marketable shelf life.

 So, what does this have to do with honeycomb?
 Well, with honeycomb, the filtering process is completely skipped.